jakelever/civicmine/README.md

 ## Changelog

 - v6 data release: change to Kindred's EntityRecognizer uses strict string matching instead of token matching, so results are minorly different
+- v11 data release: updated the Biowordlists to expand the drug name list

 ## Citing